utkarshcmu/grafana.org/source/blog/temp/plugins-and-snapshots.md

 ---
 title: Getting Plugins to work in Snapshot Mode
 author: Daniel Lee
-published_on: June 25, 2016
+published_on: September 14, 2016
 ---
 #

 ![](blog/Grafana-snapshot-example.png)

-Grafana has this great feature where you can save a snapshot of your dashboard.
-Instead of sending a screenshot of a dashboard to someone, you can send them a static and interactive json document.
-With your on-prem Grafana, the snapshot is saved on the Grafana server and you can send the link to a coworker.
-Raintank also hosts a snapshot server if you want to send the snapshot to someone who doesn't have access to your Grafana server.
+Grafana has this great feature where you can [save a snapshot of your dashboard](http://docs.grafana.org/reference/sharing/).
+Instead of sending a screenshot of a dashboard to someone, you can send them a working, interactive Grafana dashboard with the snapshot data embedded inside it.
+The snapshot can be saved on your Grafana server and is available to all your co-workers.
+Raintank also hosts a [snapshot server](http://snapshot.raintank.io/) if you want to send the snapshot to someone who doesn't have access to your Grafana server.

 ![](blog/snapshots.gif)